 In this article, I’m going to example the concept of bluetooth record players, why I think they are a great option for those that want to player records with a bit of added convenience, and recommend a handful of bluetooth capable turntables I think are worth considering.

-And, to better help illustrate this, please take a look at the interactive table below which features a variety of bluetooth-ready record players compared against one another based on price, special features and more.
+And, to better help illustrate this, please take a look at the interactive table below which features a variety of bluetooth (and non-bluetooth) record players compared against one another based on price, special features and more.

 Why Consider Bluetooth a Player?

 Vinyl was the go to format for music listening for most of the 20th century.
 Then, in the 1980s, the CD came along, and by the early 90s record sales were in a death spiral.